Johnathon Schaech: Career

-2001–2010

-In 2001, Schaech played the title character in the ABC television film Judas.
 In 2002, he played Seattle cop and detective named Daniel Pruitt in the movie Blood Crime.
+In 2004, Schaech played the title character in the ABC television film Judas.
 In 2005, he co-starred with his then-wife Christina Applegate, in Suzanne's Diary for Nicholas for CBS.
 In 2006, Schaech starred in Little Chenier.
 The film won best picture and best ensemble at the Phoenix film festival.
 In 2006, he co-starred opposite Heather Locklear in the Lifetime television film Angels Fall.
 In 2007, Schaech was nominated for an MTV award for best villain for his performance in Sony's remake of Prom Night.
 In 2009, Schaech played Captain Rezo Avaliani in the Renny Harlin directed war film 5 Days of War.
-In 2009, Schaech guest starred in a Cold Case, playing Julian Bellows, a light-skinned black man who was passing as white to live a better life.
+In 2009, Schaech guest-starred in a Cold Case episode, playing Julian Bellows, a light-skinned black man who was passing as white to live a better life.

-2011–present
+Later career

-Schaech said in 2011 "I was famous more for being around people who were famous, and I hate that kind of fame."
+Schaech said in 2011, "I was famous more for being around people who were famous, and I hate that kind of fame."
 In 2013, he played a Soviet political officer in the submarine thriller Phantom.
 He appeared in five episodes of the first season of the Showtime series Ray Donovan as an eccentric movie star, Sean Walker, and played the Egyptian mercenary Tarak in The Legend of Hercules, gaining 30 lb of muscle for the role.
 In 2014, Schaech played Colonel Sherman in the miniseries Texas Rising.

 Between 2016 and 2018, Schaech appeared in the first three seasons of the television series Legends of Tomorrow as the DC Comics bounty hunter Jonah Hex.
 He returned in 2019 to reprise the role in the crossover event Crisis on Infinite Earths.
 In 2016, Schaech shot the heist movie Marauders, playing a possibly corrupt cop whose wife is dying of cancer.
-The film would make it to Netflix's U.S. platform's top two in December 2020.
+The film made it to Netflix's U.S. platform's top two in December 2020.
 In 2018, Schaech appeared in noir crime drama The Night Clerk opposite Ana de Armas.
 In 2018, Schaech starred opposite Frank Grillo in the action flick Reprisal.
 Years after its release, the film made Netflix's US platform's top five in October 2021.

-Schaech played Marshall Hitchcock opposite Jason Scott Lee in The Wind & the Reckoning, a Hawaiian Western historical drama film released on 4 November 2022.
+Schaech played Marshall Hitchcock opposite Jason Scott Lee in The Wind & the Reckoning, a Hawaiian Western historical drama film released in November 2022.
 In 2022, he played cult leader Chisos in Frank and Penelope written and directed by Sean Patrick Flanery.

-Schaech plays sheriff Justin Wise in the 2020 crime-drama Blue Ridge and the follow-up 2024 tv-series with the same name.
+Schaech plays Sheriff Justin Wise in the 2020 crime drama Blue Ridge and the follow-up 2024 TV series of the same name.
+Schaech is part of the cast of Greyhound 2, an upcoming Apple original film sequel to the 2020 war film Greyhound.